 In our experience, whistleblowers will always come forward in the face of wrongdoing, whether their legal protections are weak, strong, or even non-existent, as long as they believe that speaking out will make a difference.
 While we are already working to support stronger statutory whistleblower protections for state-level election workers, we also have significant experience supporting whistleblowers and ensuring their information promotes accountability despite weak legal rights.

-Election workers at the state and local government-level and other whistleblowers who have additional information about misconduct should know that their disclosures will fuel further efforts to ensure that our elections and democracy function as they must, for all citizens, this November.
+Election workers at the state and local government-level and other whistleblowers who have additional information about misconduct should know that their disclosures will fuel further efforts to ensure that our elections and democracy function as they must for all citizens.

 If you are an election worker who has observed wrongdoing, we encourage you to reach out to Government Accountability Project where attorneys experienced in whistleblower laws and protection can help you determine how to raise concerns safely and effectively.